MrHoffnung/KitPvP/README.md

 # Getting started
 You can download the plugin soon...
 # Commands
-/kitpvp setspawn - Sets the spawn
+/kitpvp setspawn - Sets the spawn \n
 /kitpvp addlocation - Adds a new spawn locations
 # Usage
 At first, you must define a game player